-In line with statutory guidance, where a pupil transfers from our school to another school / educational setting (including colleges), their child protection records will be forwarded to the new setting.
+In line with statutory guidance, where a pupil transfers from St Thomas More Primary School to another school / educational setting (including colleges), their child protection records will be forwarded to the new setting.
 These will be marked 'Confidential' and for the attention of the receiving school's designated safeguarding lead, with a return address on the envelope so it can be returned to us if it goes astray.
-We will obtain evidence that the paperwork has been received by the new school and then destroy any copies held in our school.
+We will obtain evidence that the paperwork has been received by the new school and then destroy any copies held in St Thomas More Primary School.
 Where appropriate, the designated safeguarding lead may also make contact with the new setting in advance of the child's move there, to enable planning so appropriate support is in place when the child arrives.

-Where a pupil joins our school, we will request child protection records from the previous educational establishment (if none are received).
+Where a pupil joins St Thomas More Primary School, we will request child protection records from the previous educational establishment (if none are received).

-10. Interagency working
+10. INTERAGENCY WORKING